Skip to main content

 Academic

 The insidious degradation of metabolic health under the auspices of a “wellness” regimen represents a fascinating and clinically significant instance of iatrogenic allostasis.
-The individual, in a dedicated pursuit of biological optimization, can inadvertently trigger a cascade of ancient, threat-mitigation pathways that culminate in a state of and metabolic inefficiency.
+The individual, in a dedicated pursuit of biological optimization, can inadvertently trigger a cascade of ancient, threat-mitigation pathways that culminate in a state of functional hypothyroidism and metabolic inefficiency.

 This phenomenon moves beyond the simplistic model of “adrenal fatigue” and demands a sophisticated, systems-biology analysis.
 The core of the issue lies in the intricate and bidirectional communication between the neuroendocrine stress apparatus (the HPA axis) and the master metabolic regulator (the HPT axis).